MultimodalNeuroimagingLab/NSDiEEG_exploration/testing/AnnikaTesting/README.md

 #### Category Comparison: Calculating Image Contrast

-Using a list of images with a Gabor Filter applied, the code `contrastMean.m` will take the mean contrast of each image and save it in a 1x1000 array.
-Then, using `folderContrast.m` (which is still under construction), the mean contrast of images within a folder will be calculated.
+Using a list of images with a Gabor Filter applied, the code `contrastMean.m` will use Morgan's code to find the contrast, then take the mean contrast of each image and save it in a 1x1000 array.
+Then, using `folderContrast.m`, the mean contrast of images within a folder will be calculated (listing the average contrast of each image in the folder and the mean across these images).

 #### Single Image: Comparing Broadband Traces